UmaTL/hachimi-site/index.md

 features:
   - icon: 🚀
     title: Easy to use
     details: Comes with an installer and convenient in-game GUI.
-No patching whatsoever.
 Translations update automatically.
   - icon: 🌍
     title: Multilingual translations
     details: Indexes translations from different community projects, allowing easy access and source switching.
 Check credits for a list.